 The price can also rise due to increased costs involved in doing business, or if the policy has more risk attached to it because of the current financial climate.
 It may also increase in line with inflation, or because the company as a whole is not achieving the expected return on its investments.
 The insurance company won’t announce the price hike in such plain terms, of course, but there is every chance one of these reasons can explain the price jump.

-A good way to avoid paying more for your insurance is to take out our Total Care insurance package.
+A good way to avoid paying more for your insurance is to take out our Fuel & Go car leasing with insurance package.
 Not only does this ensure you are fully covered for the duration of your lease, but everything is fixed in one payment, so you will not be hit with any expected price rises.

 Change in occupation

 A simple promotion within the same company could see your insurance premium dramatically increase at the same time.
 Even though nothing has changed except your job title, duties and salary, insurance companies could assess your new position as a different type of risk.
 However, you should still be honest about your occupation when filling in a quote form as you are legally obliged to do so.

 Your credit rating can have a direct impact on how much your insurance will cost.
 If you to choose to pay your insurance monthly, a bad credit rating could increase the interest rate.